Before we get started, if you’re an NPS purist, you need to know that I’m going to violate norms you hold near and dear in this article.

 I find a lot of people rolling their eyes at NPS – Net Promoter System – surveys lately… as if they don’t work, aren’t valuable, or are something that only work with consumer-oriented products and services; that for some reason it simply doesn’t work in B2B.

-This is the same reaction you see to other things that people tried half-way - or just implemented incorrectly - and then were unhappy with the results.
+This is the same reaction you see to other things that people tried half-way – or just implemented incorrectly – and then were unhappy with the results.
+By the way, check out Gainsight’s NPS calculator if you are having difficulty calculating your NPS survey results.

 Or, more likely… this is the reaction when something is done, but you didn’t know what to do with, or how to interpret, the results, so you do nothing, rendering the surveys essentially pointless.